When a playful magpie takes a bath

 Must mention buying and selling of dove inspired from Cohen’s ‘Anthem’.
-Dedicated to the many many posts of Humans of Hindutva (guy) who I wish I had known all my life(and who for all I know is a die hard cricket fan, but I also know will forgive my stance).
+Dedicated to the many many posts of Humans of Hindutva admin who I wish I could have discussions with(and who for all I know is a die hard cricket fan).

 While the whole world, and I am sure the underworld in some areas too, pulsates with Game of Thrones withdrawal (primarily) I am preferentially perturbed by the jarring end to VEEP.
 Also, I have never seen a single episode of GOT but I believe Jon Schwarz (The Intercept) when he says it was an incredible piece of art, editing and artistry.
 And also that it was such a huge success because the ‘elites’ in our society cannot wrap their minds around the truths of our world, they need excesses of all bloody kinds with visual porn presented in a breathtaking undertaking lasting a decade and changing everyones life on Sundays.
 I mean everyone in the same sense as you, dear reader, think I mean.